tudormobile/WpfApp/samples/README.md

     - Uses both the application object and a number of services from the library.
 - WpfApp4
     - Similar to WpfApp3 but with some experimental features using reflection and attributes to automatically configure some ICommand instances.

+- WpfApp5
+    - Demonstratoes the use of the IDialogService, FilePickers, and MessageBox commands.